gebes/colorPyramid/README.md

 ```

 ### Mixing rows
-Mix the first color with the second one.
+Mix the first colour with the second one.
 The second one with the third one.
-The third one with the...
+The third one with the fourth one and so on.
-Do this until you mix the N-1'th and N'th color.
+Do this until you mix the N-1'th and N'th colour.
 Now you got a new row which is shorter by one.

 ```
 RGBG